Ellen Frank Illumination Arts Foundation: Inspiration

-Ellen Frank, accomplished professor of literature and visual art, was inspired to transform her career from one concerned largely with theory to one engaged fully in praxis after seeing an exhibit by Joseph Beuys which left a marked impression.
+Ellen Frank, an accomplished professor of literature and visual art, was inspired to transform her career from one concerned largely with theory to one engaged fully in praxis after seeing an exhibit by Joseph Beuys which left a marked impression.
 This transformation saw Frank rediscover the almost entirely unpracticed art of illumination.
-The ancient art of illumination, which explicitly explores the nexus between the written word and the artistically rendered image, made an ideal artistic home for Frank given her erudition and passion for both the visual arts and also the written word.
+The ancient art of illumination, which explicitly explores the nexus between the written word and the artistically rendered image, made an ideal artistic home for Frank given her passion for both the visual arts and the written word.